civilwargeeky/CEA_Wrap/README.md

 * `materials`: default None, List of `Material` objects, order doesn't matter, of Oxidizer and Fuel objects e.g. materials=[material1, material2, ...]
   * materials can also be specified when you run a problem like `problem.run_cea(material1, material2, ...)`
   * materials MUST all have wt_percent specified or all have mols specified, can't have mixtures.
-* `massf`: default False, CEA usually outputs product ratios in mole ratios, if massf is True, mass ratios are specified
+* `massf`: default False, CEA usually outputs product species in mole fractions, if massf is True, mass fractions are specified
 * `filename`: default "my_output", the filename we save our .inp files to and CEA saves our .out and .plt to.
   * DO NOT INCLUDE ".inp" IN YOUR FILENAMES.
 * `pressure_units`: default "psi", the units that your input pressure is in.
 Possible values are "bar", "atm", "psi", or "mmh"